QuackenbushLab/corr-bench/README.md

 ### Gene filtering note

-All COBRA and CorrAdjust results in `results/tpmfilter_data/`, `results/wgcna_ora_cov_all/`, and `results/wgcna_ora_hardy/` use the **same gene set per tissue**: genes with median raw count ≥ 1 across the training samples (the legacy folder name `tpmfilter_data` predates the switch from a TPM-based filter; despite the name, it is a count-based filter).
-Comparisons in Figs 2 and S3 are therefore apples-to-apples on genes; observed differences reflect the methods.
+All COBRA and CorrAdjust results in `results/tpmfilter_data/`, `results/wgcna_ora_cov_all/`, and `results/wgcna_ora_hardy/` use the same gene set per tissue: genes with median raw count ≥ 1 across the training samples.

 ## Data (Zenodo)